-She also develops and delivers community based initiatives that respond to people, place and circumstance, and that explore and seek to engender relationships based on mutual respect, trust and equality, between people, and between people and place ― working as an artist 'on the ground', in local communities where she has lived, worked, and studied.
+She devises, develops and delivers community based initiatives that respond to people, place and circumstance, that explore and seek to engender relationships between people, and between people and place ― working as an artist 'on the ground', in local communities where she has lived, worked, and studied.

 Born in South Wales, she studied textiles/surface design at Cardiff College of Art, and Fine Art (Critical Fine Art Practice) at Central Saint Martins College of Art & Design.